gospel-desk/www.logstown.com/_posts/2020-04-25-working-on-a-building.md

 #### Head, Heart, and Hospitality

-In the opening chapter of *The Abolition of Man*, C.S.
+In the opening chapter of <cite>The Abolition of Man</cite>, C.S.
 Lewis summarizes an ancient anthropology: "The head rules the belly through the chest."
 I see in this a pattern for what the guest house at Spring Hill can become, if the Lord wills it: a library upstairs alongside the chapel, and living quarters downstairs.
 Maybe some day you will be able to visit, studying in the library with the [Narrative Apparatus](/a-narrative-apparatus), praying in the chapel with the [Twelve Believers](/the-twelve-believers/), enjoying this special spot with us, and recentering your life within God's story.

 ---